64-bit - Myths and Facts

 You can use the 64-bit version of Live if you are running a 64-bit version of Windows Vista, Windows 7 or Windows 8 on a PC, or Mac OS 10.5 or higher on an Intel-based Mac.
 A minimum of 8GB RAM is recommended.

 Can I install the 32-bit and 64-bit versions of Live at the same time?

-It is possible but we don't recommend it.
+It is possible and there are no technical issues to be expected by having different Live versions installed at the same time, but to keep things simple, we don't recommend such a setup.
 Please note that you will need to manually rename the application after the first installation (Mac) or choose a different installation folder (PC).

 Can Ableton Live 64-bit load 32-bit plug-ins?

 In short, no. A 64-bit host can only handle 64-bit plug-ins.

 This said however, it's possible to "bridge" a 32-bit plug-in with a third party tool (such as jBridge).
 In this case the bridge runs as an application between the plug-in and the host as kind of a translator.
 This makes the plug-in compatible with 64-bit hosts.

 It is to be expected that a plug-in translated in this manner will never run as dependably as a 32-bit plug-in in a 32-bit host or a true 64-bit plug-in in a 64-bit host.

 Is Ableton developing their own 64-32-bit plug-in bridge?